knownorigin/docs.knownorigin.io/docs/guide/setting-a-minimum-bid.md

 # Setting a minimum-bid on your work

 We allow you to set a minimum-bid on your work after minting.
 This means that collectors will only be able to place bids which equal or exceed the minimum you have set.
-This is all done off-chain can be done free of charge.
+This is all done off-chain so is free of charge.

  <img src="https://storage.googleapis.com/public-blog-asset/doc-site/delete-button-profile.png" alt="button showing delete" width="20%">